sofa-framework/doc/components/mapping/nonlinear/volumemapping.md

 <!-- automatically generated doc START -->
 <!-- generate_doc -->

-Mapping each tetrahedron in a topology to a scalar value representing its volume
+Mapping each tetrahedron in a topology to a scalar value representing its volume.

 ## Vec3d,Vec1d